 We cater for all archers, both experienced and those that have never picked up a bow before, from the age of 8 upwards.
 Archery is a family sport and we are fortunate to have a number of family members within the club that makes for a friendly and enjoyable atmosphere

-During the summer we shoot at Writtle College sports ground, Club days being Wednesday evening and Sunday.
+During the summer we shoot at Writtle College sports ground, Club days being Tuesday and Thursday evenings and Sunday.
 In the winter we shoot mainly indoors in the excellent Sports Hall of The Sandon School, just to the east of Chelmsford - Club nights are Tuesdays and Fridays from 6.45pm – 9.00pm.

 The Junior section is fully integrated into the club and provide a lead with their enthusiasm for taking part in County and National competitions.
 The club has Junior Outdoor and Indoor National Champions in their respective age groups, and one of these has also represented Great Britain in 2008.